slackapi/bolt-python/docs/_steps/saving_workflow_step.md

 Within the `save` callback, the `update()` method can be used to save the builder's step configuration by passing in the following arguments:

-- `inputs` is an dictionary representing the data your app expects to receive from the user upon workflow step execution.
+- `inputs` is a dictionary representing the data your app expects to receive from the user upon workflow step execution.
 - `outputs` is a list of objects containing data that your app will provide upon the workflow step's completion.
 Outputs can then be used in subsequent steps of the workflow.
 - `step_name` overrides the default Step name
 - `step_image_url` overrides the default Step image